 - The van style class B offers the highest range with 18-20 MPG.

 RV Class C

 - Smaller class C’s can provide a better rate of 10-15 MPG.

 RV Class A, B, & C (Diesel)

 - Opting for a diesel-powered engine of any size could give you as much as a 30 percent boost in fuel economy compared to its gas engine counterpart.

 What RV has the Best Gas Mileage?

 How Much Gas Does an RV Hold?

-The amount of gas that your RV can hold will depend on whether it runs on diesel or gas.
-The typical diesel RV comes equipped with a 90-gallon tank.
+The amount of gas that your RV can hold in its fuel tank will depend on whether it runs on diesel or gas.
+The typical diesel RV comes equipped with a 90-gallon fuel tank.
 The average gas-fueled RV can usually hold up to 80 gallons.

 Is Diesel More Fuel-efficient than Gasoline in an RV?

 You can bet on a more fuel-efficient vehicle when you opt for diesel vs. gas.
-The average diesel engine has the ability to convert nearly half of its fuel energy into mechanical energy, which ensures longer life and better handling.
+Diesel engines, on average, have the ability to convert nearly half of its fuel energy into mechanical energy, which ensures longer life and better handling.

-Although the cost of diesel fuel has risen in recent years, diesel models often require less fuel when compared to traditional gas-fueled RVs.
-The specific gas mileage of a diesel RV will depend on the type and size you’re choosing, but according to this extensive comparison, a class A diesel RV typically gets an average of 10 mpg.
+Although the cost of diesel fuel has risen in recent years, diesel motorhome models often require less fuel when compared to traditional gas-fueled RVs.
+The specific gas mileage of a diesel RV will depend on the type and size you’re choosing, but according to this extensive comparison, a class A diesel motorhome or RV typically gets an average of 10 mpg.